duraidabdul/Neptune/README.md

 ###### Compatibility
 Requires iOS 12.0 or later.
 Made for iPhone.

 Feel free to follow me on Twitter @duraidabdul for updates!
-If you'd like to donate, there is an option in Settings.
+If you'd like to donate, here is a link paypal.me/duraidabdul.
 Thank you :)